-Getafe v Real Madrid
+Leaders Real Madrid lose to Getafe

 Post update

-Attempt blocked.
-Carles Aleñá (Getafe) right footed shot from the centre of the box is blocked.
-Assisted by Damián Suárez.
+Attempt saved.
+Isco (Real Madrid) header from the centre of the box is saved in the bottom left corner.
+Assisted by Luka Modric with a cross.

 Post update

-Lucas Vázquez (Real Madrid) wins a free kick on the right wing.
+Peter (Real Madrid) wins a free kick on the right wing.

 Post update

-Foul by Carles Aleñá (Getafe).
+Foul by Mathías Olivera (Getafe).

 Post update